 3.3.4 The full amount of the Sustainability Investment is paid at least annually and no later than payment terms defined for the relevant crop.

-3.3.5 Confirmation of Sustainability Investment payment (cash and in kind) is recorded in the platform no later than 3 months after the actual payment was made.
+3.3.5 Confirmation of the Sustainability Investment is recorded in the traceability platform.